- DSCR loans qualify based on the property's rental income, not your personal income or tax returns

 No Personal Income Verification

 This is the big one.
 Traditional loans require W-2s, tax returns, and proof of personal income.
 DSCR loans don't.
-The property's income qualifies — not yours.
+They fall outside the CFPB's Qualified Mortgage rules, which is what gives them this flexibility.
+The property's income qualifies - not yours.
 This is massive for self-employed investors, business owners, and anyone who writes off enough on their taxes that their "on-paper" income doesn't reflect reality.
+If you're self-employed and buying a primary residence, a bank statement loan uses a similar concept - qualifying off deposits instead of tax returns.

 No Limit on Number of Properties